-This mode uses the Prev/Next/All/Hilight buttons to the right of the Go button.
+This mode uses the Prev/Next/All/Hilight buttons.

 - 1> Select a range of fixtures or a group. - 2> The Prev and Next buttons will select the fixtures in the range one at a time (in the order you selected them). - 3> The ALL button will select all fixtures in the programmer (everything which has been selected since Clear was last pressed). - The Hilight function can be used to highlight the output of the selected fixture (make it brighter onstage), see the next section.